 Large Group Activity

 Children have an opportunity to build a sense of community by engaging in a child-led activity.
-Whether the child leader chooses to dance, sing a favorite song, or play a game, the whole class joins in the fun.
+Whether the leader chooses to dance, sing a favorite song, or play a game, the whole class joins in the fun.

 Individual Plan & Work Time